laryn/extlink/README.md

 Issues
 ------

-Bugs and Feature requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/extlink/issues.
+Bugs and Feature Requests should be reported in the Issue Queue: https://github.com/backdrop-contrib/extlink/issues.

 Current Maintainers